wangyu-/udp2raw/README.md

 ### Note
 To run on Android, check [Android_Guide](/doc/android_guide.md)

-If you have connection problems.
-Take a look at `--seq-mode` option.
+`-a` option automatically add an iptable rule for you, udp2raw relys on this iptables rule to work stably.
+Be aware you dont forget `-a` (its a common mistake).
+If you dont want udp2raw to add iptables rule automatically, you can add it manually(take a look at `-g` option).

 # Advanced Topic